-One in three Singaporeans will develop Diabetes by the time they are 69 and 10-15% of these will by affected by a foot ulcer at some point during their lives.
+One in three Singaporeans will develop diabetes by the time they are 69 and 10-15% of these will be affected by a foot ulcer at some point during their lives.
 Diabetic foot ulcers are a major reason for hospitalisation and account for more than two-thirds of non-traumatic lower limb amputations performed.

 Podiatric screening, monitoring the feet, wearing the correct footwear and early intervention if there are any problems greatly reduce the chances foot complications.